fbef0102/Game-Private_Plugin/CS_插件/Server_伺服器/css_PlayerTime/readme.md

 # Description | 內容
-Showing the time played on record in Game Stats while player joins the server (Get Game total time played even if the steam profile is publicly visible.
+Showing the time played on record in Game Stats and country while player joins the server (Get Game total time played even if the steam profile is publicly visible.
 Private, friends-only, and other privacy settings)

 > __Note__ <br/>